 About the Author

-David Baerwald is a songwriter, musician, performer, and film composer who has collaborated with Joni Mitchell, Rickie Lee Jones, Sheryl Crow, Hans Zimmer, and Baz Luhrmann.
-Baerwald spent a formative part of his childhood in Tokyo and Los Angeles and currently lives in the Hudson Valley.
+David Baerwald is an award-winning singer-songwriter, composer, and recording artist, best known for his critically acclaimed hit album with David Ricketts, Boomtown.
+He has collaborated with Joni Mitchell, Rickie Lee Jones, Sheryl Crow, Hans Zimmer, and Baz Luhrmann, among others.
+Baerwald spent a formative part of his childhood in Tokyo, grew up in Los Angeles, and currently lives in New York's Hudson Valley.
 This is his first novel.

 Suggested Age: 22 Years and Up